 Salesforce Transit Center

-The Salesforce Transit Center project will build a major new regional transit hub just south of Mission Street between Second and Beale streets in downtown San Francisco.
-Phase One of the project will connect the bus services of AC Transit and WestCAT from the East Bay, Greyhound and Amtrak Thruway bus service with Muni service in San Francisco.
+The Salesforce Transit Center project is a major new regional transit hub just south of Mission Street between Second and Beale streets in downtown San Francisco.
+Phase One of the project connects the bus services of AC Transit, WestCAT, Greyhound and Amtrak Thruway bus service with Muni service in San Francisco.
 Phase Two of the project will bring in Caltrain train service from the peninsula and eventually California High Speed Rail trains from Southern California into an underground station.
-The multi-level building (four stories above grade and two below) will include a rooftop public park, retail space, bicycle parking and administrative offices.
+The multi-level building (four stories above grade and two below) includes a rooftop public park, retail space, bicycle parking and administrative offices.

-The Transit Center will be the terminus for the Muni 5, 5R, 7, 38 and 38R routes at the bus plaza and the 25 on the bus deck.
+The Transit Center will be the terminus for the Muni 5, 5R, 7, 25 Owl, 38 and 38R routes at the Bus Plaza and the 25 on the Bus Deck.
+The 14, 14R and 14X routes serve stops nearby on Mission Street.
+The 10 and 12 routes serve stops nearby at 2nd St & Howard.

 Transit Center Highlights